 Charitable Activities comprise the incoming and outgoing resources that relate directly to the Charitable Activities of the Corporation.
-These include the services provided to churches and members, the gift aid scheme, administration of trust funds, and the provision made for retired employees.
+These include the services provided to churches and members, the gift aid scheme, and the administration of trust funds.

 Governance Costs are those costs associated with the general management of the Corporation as the trustees ensure compliance with constitutional and statutory requirements.
 They include the costs of preparing for, and holding, trustees' meetings, the cost of preparing statutory accounts and annual returns, and the cost of the annual audit.